What a STEM Club is all about:

 - They are fun, inspiring and have a strong social element including working in teams

-How the clubs are run:
+How STEM Clubs are run:

 - They are facilitated rather than being taught, and the facilitator does not require any expert knowledge to run the clubs – local experts can be brought in where needed